-Here is a quick FYI if you’ve been owed alimony and haven’t been paid.
+Here is a quick FYI if you’ve been owed alimony (known as spousal support) and haven’t been paid.

-For instance, if you have a 10 year award of maintenance that has never been paid that expires on January 1, 2010, you must file to get a judgment of unpaid support no later than January 1, 2013.
+For instance, if you have a 10-year award of maintenance that has never been paid that expires on January 1, 2013, you must file to get a judgment of unpaid support no later than January 1, 2023.
 At that point, you can get a judgment for the entire 10 years of unpaid maintenance.
 That judgement will be NON-DISCHARGEABLE in bankruptcy.

 Here is the statute: